+A Source that has inputs is a dimensioned Source.
 An input of a Source is also a Source.
-An input indicates that the values of the Source with the input depend upon an unspecified set of values of the input.
+An input indicates that the values of the dimensioned Source depend upon an unspecified set of values of the input.
 A Source that matches to the input provides the values that the input requires.
-You match an input to a Source by using the join method.
+You match an input to a dimensioned Source by using the join method.
 For information on how to match a Source to an input, see "Matching a Source To an Input".

 Certain Source objects always have one or more inputs.
-They are the Source objects for MdmDimensionedObject subclasses MdmMeasure and MdmAttribute.
-They have inputs because the values of the measure or attribute are specified by the values of their dimensions.
+They are the Source objects for the MdmDimensionedObject subclasses MdmMeasure and MdmAttribute.
+They have inputs because the values of a measure or attribute are specified by the values of their dimensions.
 The inputs of the Source for the measure or attribute are the Source objects for the dimensions of the measure or the attribute.
 Before you can retrieve the data for a measure or an attribute, you must match each input to a Source that provides the required values.